ParaDevsAI/Sui-Agent-Kit/README.md

 Our mission is to provide the foundational infrastructure that enables developers to rapidly prototype, build, and deploy sophisticated DeFi applications, automation scripts, and AI-powered agents on Sui, with a special focus on leveraging the deep liquidity and features of the Navi/Suilend Protocol.
 # Video Demonstration
-[https://www.youtube.com/watch?v=mPq3Kvj14hU](https://www.youtube.com/watch?v=mPq3Kvj14hU) or in the image below [![Video](https://img.youtube.com/vi/mPq3Kvj14hU/maxresdefault.jpg)](https://www.youtube.com/watch?v=mPq3Kvj14hU)
+[https://www.youtube.com/watch?v=mPq3Kvj14hU](https://www.youtube.com/watch?v=mPq3Kvj14hU) or click in the image below [![Video](https://img.youtube.com/vi/mPq3Kvj14hU/maxresdefault.jpg)](https://www.youtube.com/watch?v=mPq3Kvj14hU)

 ## 🤖 What is MCP (Model Context Protocol)?